ianchak/stati/docs-site/site/glossary.md

 ## Frontmatter

 YAML metadata at the top of Markdown files.
 Controls title, description, layout, order, and SEO settings.

+## Hierarchical Partials

+Partials are discovered **upward** from the current page's directory to the root.
+A page can access partials from its own directory and all parent directories, but **not** from child directories.
+For example, a root layout can only access `site/_partials/`, while a blog layout can access both `site/_partials/` AND `site/blog/_partials/`.
+More specific partials (deeper in hierarchy) override less specific ones with the same name.

 ## Template Context (`stati`)